The Bed of Nails (Yes Minister): Plot

 A few days later, Hacker is called back to Number 10, where Sir Mark Spencer informs him of the PM's displeasure after their confidential report had appeared in The Times.
 Furthermore, another report has appeared in the PM's local paper, scotching rumours of any unfortunate side-effects to the policy, and forcing Hacker to rethink his proposals.
-Hacker is suspicious about where this second leak came from, but Sir Mark is adamant that "the PM's office does not leak."
+Hacker is suspicious about where this second leak came from, but Sir Mark is adamant that "the PM's office does not leak".

-Meanwhile, Sir Humphrey has already prepared a Plan B which is wildly expensive and will upset HM Treasury.
-The plan proposes a new 'British Transport Authority', with a staff of 80,000 and a budget of £1,000,000,000 per year.
+Meanwhile, Sir Humphrey has already prepared a Plan B, a new non-proposal with high staff and high cost, which will let HM Treasury "have a fit".
+The plan proposes a new 'National Transport Authority', with a staff of 80,000 and a budget of £1,000,000,000 per year.
 They consider leaking this as well, knowing that it will most likely lead to a leak inquiry.
 Bernard is worried about that prospect, but the others assure him that such inquiries are only ever for 'setting up', and never actually report.
 This is due to both the difficulties in blaming either civil servants or politicians, and the fact that, that in most cases, most leaks do in fact come from 10 Downing Street.
 As Sir Humphrey remarks, "the ship of state...is the only ship that leaks from the top".

 Later, both Hacker and Sir Humphrey are brought in to discuss the latest leak with Sir Mark and Sir Arnold.
 Sir Mark tries to intimidate Hacker and Sir Humphrey by suggesting he could track down where the first leak came from (and thereby implicate them).
 However, Hacker replies that he could likewise find out where the leak for the PM's opposition to their plan originated, pointing out that a leak from the PM's office would, in terms of security, be more serious than one from a Cabinet Minister's private office.
 Hacker further points out that the inevitable public outcry over the leaks would make his job impossible, especially as all his proposals have been effectively denied.
 Beaten into a stalemate, Sir Mark and Sir Arnold agree to send the policy back to the Ministry of Transport, and to set up an immediate leak inquiry.